thheller/calva-cljs-testbed/README.md

 ## The End Goal

-- Run the `Hello World` command, which calls a function in `src/calva_cljs/extension.cljs`, which in turn calls a function in `src/foo.ts`, which in turn calls a function in `src/cljs-lib/src/calva/foo.cljs`.
+- Run the `Hello World` command, which calls a function in `src/main/calva/extension.cljs`, which in turn calls a function in in `src/ts/bar.ts`, output to `lib/bar.js`, which in turn calls a function from the `calva.foo` namespace, via the generated `lib/cljs/calva.foo.js`.
 - Build and run a VSIX and verify that the `Hello World` command, as mentioned above, works.

 ## Running the Extension

 1. Run `npm install`.
 2. Run `npm run watch-ts`.
-This must be done before the shadow-cljs watch process so that the compiled TypeScript files are on the classpath and can be imported by the CLJS code in `src/main/calva_cljs`.
 3. Run `npx shadow-cljs watch ext` or `npx shadow-cljs release ext`
 4. Open VSCode, open Folder with this project
 4. Hit `F5` to start the extension in a new VS Code window.